Resources for Young Worker Safety and Health

 The University of California at Berkeley Labor Occupational Health Program's (LOHP's) Young Workers' Health and Safety Project coordinates the California Partnership for Young Worker Health and Safety, a statewide task force that develops and promotes strategies to protect youth at work and serves as an advisory group on young worker advocacy projects.
 This partnership also has a website to promote young worker health and safety.

 - Under a Susan Harwood Training Grant, the University of California at Berkeley provided training to young workers and hard-to-reach workers in the nail salon and restaurant industries.
 Training materials include worker handouts, instructor materials and PowerPoint presentations.
 Select materials are available in English, Vietnamese and Spanish.

 The National Young Worker Safety Resource Center is a project of U.C.
 Berkeley's Labor Occupational Health Program (LOHP) and the Education Development Center in Massachusetts.
 This Center provides training, technical assistance and resources to state and community groups throughout the country.
-Their document, Engaging Employers in Protecting Young Workers, provides tips and best practices to help employers keep young workers safe on the job.

 Under a Susan Harwood Training Grant, the Georgia Tech Research Institute created the Southeast Center for Young Worker Safety and Health to provide training, educational resources, technical experts and online resources for young workers, parents, teachers and employers.
 Seven free-of-charge safety and health training modules for students, employers and teachers are available.